A BRIEF HISTORY OF BIRKENHEAD

 Full employment returned with the Second World War although Birkenhead was bombed in 1940-1941.
 However after the war Birkenhead boomed and new council estates were built.
 For a time shipbuilding in Birkenhead prospered.
 However in the 1970s and 1980s it declined rapidly but it is now hoped there might be a Renaissance of shipbuilding.

 However there were some improvements in Birkenhead.
 A Technical College opened in 1955.
 Arrowe Park Hospital opened in 1982.
 The Pyramid Centre opened in 1989.
-In the 1990s the docks and the historic centre of Birkenhead were renovated.
+In the 1990s the docks and the historic center of Birkenhead were renovated.

 Today the population of Birkenhead is 83,000.